 The FIU Clinical Science Program in Child and Adolescent Psychology enrolled its first cohort of students in Fall 2010.
 We became a member of the Academy of Psychological Clinical Science in 2014.
-We have been developing our program with APA and PCSAS accreditations in mind.
-We submitted our self-study to the APA in June 2015, and during preliminary review of our program, the Commission on Accreditation authorized a site visit, scheduled for January 2016.
-For further information on the program’s status you may contact:
+Our Clinical Science Program received full APA accreditation on January 15, 2016.
+For more information, you may contact: